Medical School: Kansas City University of Medicine and Bioscience

 Maine-Dartmouth Family Medicine Residency drew me by its commitment to the underserved in rural Maine and its unabashed welcoming of diversity of opinion and lifestyle.
 Having met my husband in Alaska, we were drawn to the northern clime but had been more inclined to stay West.
 My preceptor for my student rotation in geriatrics, Dr. Karen Gershman, introduced me to the sweet waters of Jamie’s Pond, and to the potential wonders of life at the Residency and I was won over.
 I became chief resident, practiced at a rural FQHC for several years and then returned as faculty.

-My husband of 15 years, two school aged children and I live in a solar off-the-grid home with a view of Jamie’s Pond and of Mount Washington.
+My husband, children, and I live in a solar off-the-grid home with a view of Jamie’s Pond and of Mount Washington.
 During the summer we eat our own organic vegetables out of the garden, during the winter we can ski out our back door for hours and otherwise live a life that we would choose all over again.